The Relational Bottleneck as an Inductive Bias for Efficient Abstraction: The relational bottleneck in the mind and brain

 \subsection{Modeling the development of counting: a case study in learning abstractions}

 A core requirement for cognitive models of abstract concept acquisition is to account for the timecourse of acquisition during human development.
 A useful case study can be found in the early childhood process of learning to count~\cite{wynn1992children,carey2001cognitive,sarnecka2008counting}.
-Children typically learn to recite the count sequence (i.e. `one, two, three,...' etc.) relatively early, but their ability to use this knowledge to count objects then proceeds in distinct stages.
+Children typically learn to recite the count sequence (i.e. `one, two, three,...' etc.) relatively early, but their ability to use this knowledge to count objects then proceeds in distinct stages (as measured by the `give N' task~\cite{sarnecka2008counting}, in which the child is asked to give the experimenter N objects).
 Each stage is characterized by the ability to reliably count sets up to a certain size (i.e., first acquiring the ability to reliably count only single objects, then to count two objects, and so on).
-Around the time that children learn to count sets of five, an inductive transition occurs, in which children rapidly learn to counts sets of increasing size.
-It has been proposed that this transition corresponds to the acquisition of the `cardinality principle' -- the understanding that the last word used when counting corresponds to the number of items in a set~\cite{sarnecka2008counting}.
+Around the time that children learn to count sets of five, an inductive transition occurs, in which children rapidly learn to count sets of increasing size.
+It has been proposed that this transition corresponds to the acquisition of the `cardinality principle' -- the understanding that the last word used when counting corresponds to the number of items in a set~\cite{sarnecka2008counting} -- though the exact nature and scope of this inductive transition has been the subject of debate~\cite{davidson2012does,carey2019ontogenetic}.
+Previous work found that data accumulation played an essential role in supporting this inductive transition~\cite{piantadosi2012bootstrapping}, but that work employed a symbolic modeling approach, leaving open the question of how such symbol-like processes might be implemented in a neural system.